Diagnostic radiographers specialise in delivering high-quality imaging service that aids in the diagnosis of illnesses and injuries.

 Prosthetists and Orthotists provide care for patients who require artificial limbs (prostheses) or corrective and supportive devices (orthoses) to enhance their quality of life.

-Radiation therapists use state-of-the-art computerised radiation equipment to administer the prescribed radiation dosage accurately on cancer patients.
+Radiation therapists use state-of-the-art computerised equipment to accurately administer the prescribed radiation dosage on cancer patients.

-Respiratory therapists plan, integrate and evaluate cardiac and pulmonary care for patients suffering from respiratory conditions such as asthma or lung cancer.
+Respiratory therapists plan, evaluate and integrate cardiac and pulmonary care for patients suffering from respiratory conditions such as asthma or lung cancer.